ArcticEcho/DRG-Mods/Gameplay/Unbalanced/Weapons/README.md

 **Download Link:** [Download](https://github.com/ArcticEcho/DRG-Mods/raw/5efc7417729305df23f225af4b1d4d8b8db4f144/Gameplay/Unbalanced/Weapons/More%20Of%20Everything%20-%20V1.3431%20_P.pak)

 **Description:**
 Bring along double the ammo & double clip size for every weapon in the game.
 All support tools had their ammo increased or otherwise received a buff.
+No other adjustments made to weapon stats, except the EPC has been tuned for mining.
 Increases the shield bonus offered in the armor modifications.
 Decreases the Power Attack cooldown in the pickaxe modifications.
 100% chance electrocution for engie SMG
+Some changes are host only, like C4 & Gunner's shield.
+Will not be compatible with any other mod that changes weapons or tools.

 ## NoMoreSubataRSI - v1.0
 **Authors:** BongoSkaggs